-- Aligned with the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013. - Includes procedures to report, investigate, and resolve cases. - Contains survivor support measures including referral to: - Healthcare services - Mental health counselling - Legal aid and protection services
+- Aligned with the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013. - lncludes procedures to report, investigate, and resolve cases. - So Contains survivor support measures including referral to: - ⊘ Healthcare services - ⊘ Mental health counselling - ✓ Legal aid and protection services